 - Web conferencing best practices.
 Explore and research new methods of using online web conferencing to its full potential to engage students and promote learning at a distance.
 This is especially important to support blended and online programs at Pepperdine.

 Full-time faculty members are eligible to receive a grant.
 Part-time faculty or staff members may partner with a full-time faculty member to become eligible for an award.
 Faculty members are eligible for one award every three years.

 After a period of twelve to eighteen months, grant recipients will be expected to:

 - Submit a journal-ready case study that details their work.
 The case studies will be published on our Technology and Learning website.

 - Be available to present their work at Pepperdine's Technology and Learning Faculty Conference or Faculty Speaker Series.

 - Spend all awarded funds by the deadline set forth in the grant agreement.
 Awards are intended to promote innovation in teaching and learning.
 The program will provide one-time funding for training, travel, consulting assistance, or tools such as hardware and software.
 Recurring maintenance for hardware or software is not an allowable expense beyond twelve months after receiving an award.
-Proposals should consider and include the support and implementation needs of the project.
+Proposals and budgets should consider and include the support and implementation needs of the project.
 Awards may not be used to fund or supplement pre-existing tools or services paid for by schools, departments, or the university.
 Awards may not be used for faculty or staff salary supplements; however, awards may be used to support salaries for student workers who participate in the faculty member's project.
 Pepperdine's Office of the Provost will provide the necessary purchasing and post-award accounting support.
 Additional information will be shared with award winners.